Pergamos and Thyatira

 "Sin" John whispered. "how could it be more powerful than God's love?"
 The question was redundant, he knew the answer.
 In fact, John was also a sinner.
 As the Lord said, "All have sinned and fallen short of the Glory of God."
 John's problem wasn't sin, it was how anyone could knowingly choose a life of sin over what the Lord had provided.
 Worse was the idea that they could still claim the Lord's favor even though they willingly chose a life of Sin.
 How have the warped the word of God into their own creation in such a short time?
 As John wondered, his thoughts also drifted to all the people in generations to come that would, in similar fashion, create an idolatrous God to worship in their minds.
 Thyatira would sew the seeds of Idolatry to a disturbing level.
 Telling themselves that there sin would be overlooked by a holy God would not only delude them, but all who came after them.
 John prayed as he wrote, "Let them see the truth before it is too late.

+Present day, Windermere, FL.
+Monday ,9/15 7:00 A.M.
+1st of the last 7 years of the end of days.
 Tim Gordon started this day like every other day, alone.
 "Frankie, Frankie..."
 There was no answer.
 Frankie had gone to work without so much as a goodbye.
 Although they had been together for 6 months, Frankie was a bit distant still.
 Tim rolled out of bed, showered, dressed, and went downstairs to eat, alone.
 As he prepared breakfast his thoughts were, as always, scattered.
-From Frankie, to his mom, to growing up in Lincoln, Tim never stuck to one subject.
+From Frankie, to his mom, to growing up in Windermere, Tim never stuck to one subject.
 He would never be accused of being a good multi tasker.
 His thoughts were muddled just like his life.
 "Why does Frankie always leave before I get up?"
 Was thought number one.
 He liked Frankie enough to move in together, but they had grown distant recently, a fact that had made Tim even more insecure than normal.
 "What have I done wrong this time?"
 Was the second thought.
 Reflecting on a string of too short, too empty relationships.
 Tim always blamed himself, of course, that was just his way.
 Always worrying, always fretting, never arriving at an answer or conclusion to any question or problem.
 "Maybe I should call mom."
 He thought.
 His mom had always been his sounding board for all his problems.
 "No, dad's still home, can't risk it."
 His dad and him haven't spoken in years.
 The product of a macho dad, a man's man, finding out that his son was gay, was too much for him to take.
 Disowning his son seemed far more easier than accepting or dealing with a topic that he had avoided all of his life.
 Especially his life now since Tim dropped that little bombshell of information on him over ten years ago.
 His mom had always been supportive, however, a fact that had always irritated his father to no end.
 "Why do you talk to that boy?"
 He would tell his mom, always making sure Tim could hear him through the phone.
 "How's he ever going to learn how wrong he is if you keep coddling him."
 This is what started his confusion, "dad says its wrong, mom sticks with me" all his life Tim Gordon has been living in a state of confusion.
 The worst part of it were Christians.
 They were the most judge mental people he knew.
 Christians at his church were o.k.
 It was the far right Christians that were the worst.
 They always wanted to change him, help him, or save him.
 "Thank God for my church."
 Tim thought.
 Tim's church was a liberal church that didn't focus on sin, they made sure only Jesus' love and compassion was present.
 No sin, no judgement, and certainly no saving.
 This is why he chose Sacred Palm, and Pastor Matthews.
 Church was one of the only 2 places Tim enjoyed.
 The other was at work.
 His job was rewarding, he worked with many people at the hotel and no guest or co worker ever judged him.
 These were the only places that let him be himself.
 Tim called himself a Christian, mainly because his church made him feel so good about himself.
 Jesus loved him, God made him this way and loved him no matter what.
 That's why he was so happy that it was his day off.
 Today, on the advice of a co worker, he was headed to the local Christian book store.
 There was a book he wanted that would not only explain his life but also solidify his Christianity.
 So off he went, finishing his breakfast while running out the door.
-All his muddled thoughts went, as usual, un answered and un finished.
+All his muddled thoughts went, as usual, unanswered and unfinished.
 The drive to the bookstore was no different, with thought after thought going in and out as he switched radio stations ten times in a half mile drive.
 As Tim pulled into the parking lot it was no different.
 Even finding a parking spot seemed to be a monumental task, but still paled in comparison to the task at hand.
 Tim approached the counter feeling more self conscience than ever, but he would not be denied.
 "I'm looking for a book titled, 'God made me this way', do you carry it?"
 Despite his obviously disgusted look, the clerk responded, "aisle thirteen, bottom shelf" asking for a book on homosexuality, albeit a Christian book, was a big step for Tim, especially in a Christian bookstore where he knew he would not be received well.
 However, a book about how God accepts him just the way he is was just what he needed.
 As he followed aisle thirteen he returned to his insecure feeling as he noticed it ended at the back door, by the rest rooms, and the dumping ground for the clearance and unwanted merchandise.
 "It figures" he thought.
 "Where else would they put it?"
 The bookstore was meticulous, except for aisle thirteen. disorganized and unkempt. which is just how he felt most of the time.
 It's not that he doubted his friends or pastor Matthews, it was all the Christians who shunned him or showed him passages in the bible that told him homosexuality was bad, and how God hated him for practicing it.
 "But then why would God make me this way?"
 Tim would say.
 And then, there it was, his book simply titled, " God made me this way" Bringing the book to the register was more uncomfortable than asking where it was located in the first place.
 The look from the clerk showed his disgust.
 Not all Christians were full of the love that Tim had been taught at sacred palm.
 Tim hoped that with this book, he could gain the acceptance that he had always looked for, and he couldn't wait to read it.
 Like Thyatira of the first century, sin would always be o.k.
-Because God loved all and forgave all.
+Because, as they thought, God loved all and forgave all.

 96 A.D.
 Island of Patmos.
 As John wrote to the church at Sardis, he confirmed his belief that a good reputation was not enough to earn salvation.
 While saving grace was a free gift not based on works, still, this church had a reputation of solid works and should be among the first in line for salvation and eternity with The Lord.
 However, as he wrote, he realized that their reputation was all that they had.
 They had earned their reward already.
 They had fallen short on all other counts and The Lord had desperately wanted their repentance before it was too late.